Izrudin/spotifywebapi/README.md

 Then, open `http://localhost:8888` in a browser.

-**By default the applications runs locally on port 8888.
-The port can be changed to whatever you want, just change in the '.listen()' method inside the app.js file you are trying to open and serve.
+** By default, the application runs locally on port 8888.
+The port can be changed to anything you desire.
+Just change the variable parameter on the '.listen()' method inside the app.js file you are trying to open and serve.
+Or change the 'portNumber' constant to whatever port you wish.
+OOP is implemented.
 Props to https://github.com/hughrawlinson for the nice guide and shematic.
 Enjoy! **